 Get Your Guts in Gear (Crohn’s and Colitis diseases)

-These three-day rides in New York, Washington state and the Midwest raises awareness and funds
+These three-day rides in New York, Georgia and Ohio raise awareness and funds

 Habitat for Humanity

 Habitat 500 Bike Ride More than 100 cyclists in this charity ride for Habitat for Humanity tour a different area every year.
 Southern Minnesota is the location in 2010.
 They visit and help at worksites that provide affordable housing for people, as well as conduct interviews to raise awareness about housing issues.
 Dates: July 14-20, 2013.

 The research foundation raises funds for juvenile diabetes research.
 No rides, just walks, in 2014.

 LiveStrong Challenge bike rides (Lance Armstrong Foundation)